Watchers (film): Release

 The film was given a limited release in the United States by Universal Pictures in December 1988.
 It grossed $940,173 at the U.S. box office.
 It was released on VHS and LaserDisc by International Video Entertainment in 1989.

 Artisan Entertainment released the film as a double feature with Watchers 2 on DVD in 2003.
 The DVD was presented in full frame with no bonus features and is now out of print.

+Production

+At the time, Watchers was the most expensive U.S. production to take advantage of Canadian Tax Shelter laws.

 Reception

 Critical reception for Watchers has been mostly negative.
 Film critic Leonard Maltin awarded the film one and a half out of a possible four stars, calling it "awful" and criticized the film's monster as being "ludicrous".

 Sequels

 Despite there being no sequel novels by Koontz, producer Roger Corman has released three sequels - Watchers II, Watchers 3 and Watchers Reborn.